Why choose the iPhone 12?

 In terms of the Apple's iPhone range the most obvious new feature of the iPhone 12 is that it is capable of stepping up from 4G to make use of the 5G mobile data network.
 Because this hasn't rolled out nationwide yet, you'd be wise to check and see if your area is currently on a 5G network.

 The main feature of 5G is obviously the additional speed that it offers.
 In order to benefit from 5G you will have to ensure that the deal you take out with your SIM provider covers that signal.
 You will need to upgrade your nano-SIM if it only supports up to 4G.
 You can check this with your supplier.
-With 5G you can, of course, still use 4G and 3G if those are required.
+With 5G you can, of course, use 4G and 3G if those are required.

 Size, colours and weight

 Apple has decided to downsize with the iPhone 12 compared to the iPhone 11.
 The base iPhone 12 is 146.7mm (5.78 inches) tall, 71.5mm (2.82 inches) wide, 7.4mm (0.29 inches) thick, and it weighs in at 162 grams (5.73 ounces).
 This makes the iPhone 12 substantially smaller in all dimensions than the heavier 194g iPhone 11.
-This reduction hasn't been achieved by a change to the aerospace-grade aluminium casing, which it retains, nor the size of the new rear-facing camera array, however.
-Among other changes, Apple has improved its Bionic A14, downsides the battery, got rid of the glass front in favour of its new ceramic material.
+This reduction hasn't been achieved by a change to the aerospace-grade aluminum casing, which it retains, nor the size of the new rear-facing camera array, however.
+Among other changes, Apple has improved its Bionic A14, downsized the battery, got rid of the glass front in favor of its new ceramic material.

 Yes, the iPhone 12's battery has certainly diminished.
 Its 2815mAh battery is a drop in power from the iPhone 11's 3110mAh battery.
 According to several tests, however, this doesn't appeared to have dramatically decreased battery life.